Health systems financing review

 OASIS is an analytical approach that can be applied in a flexible way to systematically analyse the strengths and weaknesses of a health financing system and to identify suggestions for improving the performance of a health financing system in order to move towards universal coverage.

 The OASIS approach consists of 3 major steps:

-- a health financing system overview with a health financing performance assessment
+- Health financing system overview with a health financing performance assessment

-- an identification of options and necessary changes for health financing improvements.
+- Identification of options and necessary changes for health financing improvement

 OASIS core elements

-Inadequate performance can be caused by six types of bottlenecks in the institutional design and organizational practice of health financing.
-Accordingly, six types of improvement measures are proposed to address these bottlenecks, as outlined below.
+Inadequate performance can be caused by six types of bottlenecks in institutional design and organizational practice.
+Accordingly, six types of improvement measures are proposed to address these bottlenecks.
 By understanding the incentive environment within a health financing system, the potential impacts of the proposed changes can be anticipated.